-Press the OFF button to turn off the cruise control.
+• Press the OFF control.

 Note: When you turn off the cruise control or the ignition, your cruise control set speed memory is erased.

 Detection issues

 The radar sensor has a limited field of vision.
 In some situations it may not detect vehicles at all or detect a vehicle later than expected.